-The Township of Ramara owns and operates the Ramara Centre, located at 5482 Highway 12, between Atherley and Uptergrove as well as community centres in Longford Mills, Udney and Brechin that are operated by Community Centre Boards of Management which are composed of volunteers.
+The Township of Ramara owns and operates the Ramara Centre, located at 5482 Highway 12, between Atherley and Uptergrove.
+The Township of Ramara also owns community centres in Longford Mills, Udney and Brechin that are operated by Community Centre Boards of Management which are composed of volunteers.